 A continuation of CHEM 301 Biochemistry I, which covers basic nucleotide chemistry.
 Informational biomolecules, nucleotide metabolism, cell signaling and regulatory mechanisms, molecular physiology, protein structure and catalysis, regulation of biochemical processes, and integrated metabolic systems are studied in-depth.
 Laboratory emphasizes structural analysis of DNA and proteins, isolation and identification of DNA and proteins, and control of gene expression.
 Laboratory (4 hours).

 Prerequisites: CHEM 208 Organic Chemistry II and CHEM 301 Biochemistry I

 An in-depth examination of topics in chemistry at a level beyond that of introductory courses.
 Topics vary depending on the interests of the instructor, and may be interdisciplinary.
 Active student participation is required.
 This course may be taken twice, provided a different special topic is being offered.

 Prerequisite: CHEM 208 Organic Chemistry II or permission of the instructor.
 Additional prerequisites may be required dependent upon topic.

 CHEM 401 Inorganic Chemistry

 An introduction to the theories of structure and bonding used in inorganic chemistry and a study of the descriptive chemistry of the elements and their representative compounds.
 Topics covered include atomic structure and trends in the periodic table, structure and bonding in crystalline lattices, valence bond and molecular orbital theories of covalent bonding, descriptive chemistry of the non-transition elements, properties of transition metals, and structure and bonding in transition metal complexes interpreted in terms of the valence bond, crystal field and molecular orbital theories.
-Laboratory.
+Laboratory (4 hours).